The protein debate has been going on for decades… without a universal scientifically accepted optimal amount.

 - Education and training opportunities are made available to producers – especially women and children

-Who should enjoy Whey Bites?
+And who should enjoy Whey Bars?

 - Elite athletes and weekend warriors alike